FEBRUARY 4 - BIRTHS

 Hendrik Antoon Lorentz

-Died 4 Feb 1928 (born 18 July 1853)
+Died 4 Feb 1928 at age 74 (born 18 Jul 1853).

-Dutch physicist and joint winner (with Pieter Zeeman) of the Nobel Prize for Physics in 1902 for his theory of the influence of magnetism upon electromagnetic radiation phenomena.
+Dutch physicist who shared (with Pieter Zeeman) the Nobel Prize for Physics in 1902 for his theory of the influence of magnetism upon electromagnetic radiation phenomena.
 The theory was confirmed by findings of Zeeman and gave rise to Albert Einstein's special theory of relativity.
 From the start, Lorentz made it his task to extend James Clerk Maxwell's theory of electricity and of light.
 Already in his doctor's thesis, he treated the reflection and refraction phenomena of light from this new standpoint.
 His fundamental work in the fields of optics and electricity revolutionized conceptions of the nature of matter.
 In 1878, he published an essay relating the velocity of light in a medium, to its density and composition.

 Robert Koldewey

-Died 4 Feb 1925 (born 10 Sep 1855)
+Died 4 Feb 1925 at age 69 (born 10 Sep 1855).

-German archaeologist who discovered the Hanging Gardens of Babylon (ca. 580 BC) in modern day Iraq, thus confirming its historical existance and it was not just a legend.
+German archaeologist who discovered the Hanging Gardens of Babylon (ca. 580 BC) in modern day Iraq, thus confirming its historical existence and it was not just a legend.
 His excavations (26 Mar 1899-1917) at Babylon unearthed many of its features including the outer walls, inner walls, foundations of the ziggurat Marduk, Nebuchadnezzar's palaces, the wide processional roadway which passed through the heart of the city and the Ishtar Gate.
 He developed several modern archaeological techniques including a method to identify and excavate mud brick architecture (made necessary at Babylon because the Gardens were built using mainly unfired mudbricks.)
 In his life, he led many excavations in Asia Minor, Greece, and Italy.«

-The excavations at Babylon, by Robert Koldewey.
+The Excavations at Babylon, by Robert Koldewey. - book suggestion.

 James Owen Dorsey

-Died 4 Feb 1895 (born 31 Oct 1848)
+Died 4 Feb 1895 at age 46 (born 31 Oct 1848).

-American ethnologist known principally for his linguistic and ethnographic studies of the Siouan Indians.
+American ethnologist who is known principally for his linguistic and ethnographic studies of the Siouan Indians.
 As an ordained Episcopal deacon (1871), while a missionary to the Ponca tribe of the Dakota Territory, he used his knowledge of classical languages to learn the Ponca language.
 Subsequently, he joined the newly formed Bureau of American Ethnology (1879), as one of its first members, and was asssigned to Nebraska to study the Omaha tribe.
 From thereon, Dorsey was able to make extensive linguistic studies among several tribes there and others in Oregon.
 He published works of his own and edited other works that have remained substantial resources.

-Dakota Grammar: With Texts and Ethnography, by Stephen R. Riggs, James Owen Dorsey, John D. Nichols.
+Dakota Grammar: With Texts and Ethnography, by Stephen R. Riggs, James Owen Dorsey, John D. Nichols. - book suggestion.

 George Engelmann

-Died 4 Feb 1884 (born 2 Feb 1809)German-American botanist and physician, who varied his career in medical practice with botanical travels.
+German-American botanist and physician, who varied his career in medical practice with botanical travels.
 After obtaining his medical degree in Europe, he travelled to the U.S. and eventually settled in St. Louis, Missouri.
 Among his 100 papers documenting western North American flora, his monograph on the cactus, Monography of North American Cuscutinae (1842), is particularly noteworthy.
-Engelmann collaborated to incorporate a major botanical collection in the public Shaw's Gardens established by businessman Henry Shaw (1800-89) in St. Louis, which is now the Missouri Botanical Garden).
+Engelmann collaborated to incorporate a major botanical collection in the public Shaw's Gardens established by businessman Henry Shaw (1800-89) in St. Louis, which is now the Missouri Botanical Garden.
 The Engelmann spruce of the Rocky Mountains is named for him.«

 Henri Dutrochet

-Died 4 Feb 1847 (born 14 Nov 1776)
+Died 4 Feb 1847 at age 70 (born 14 Nov 1776).

 Rene-Joachim-Henri Dutrochet was a French physiologist who discovered and coined the name for (1863) osmosis, the process in which a solvent passes through a semipermeable membrane into a region of greater solute concentration, thus equalizing concentrations on either side of the membrane.
 He also studied development of eggs of birds.
 He was the first to recognize that the take-up of carbon dioxide by plant cells depends on their green pigment.
 The light sensitivity, and geotropism of plants also drew his interest.
 He was one of the most successful champions, in animal as well as vegetable physiology, of the modern ideas which displaced the old vitalistic school of thought after 1820.«